 This standard and guideline suggests that cumulative detrimental soil condition should not exceed 15%.
-Many units already exceed this level and the proposed action would result in some reduction due to the treatment of temporary roads and landings but it also shows some increases for new skid trails and harvester use as described in section 3.6.6.4.
-Even though there was no standard for long-term soil productivity when the original clearcuts were logged, the stands have grown well and are projected to continue to grow well after the proposed thinning.
+Many units already exceed this level.
+Even though there was no standard for long-term soil productivity when the original clearcuts were logged, the stands continue to grow well and are projected to continue to grow well after the proposed thinning.
 Stand exams show that stands that have detrimental soils above 15% have similar growth rates compared to nearby similar stands that are below 15%.
 The proposed action has been designed to minimize additional soil impact and to treat impacted soils where appropriate.
-In areas not disturbed again, natural recovery would continue to occur, as roots and burrowing animals penetrate and break up compacted soils, as organic matter accumulates, and as soil wetting/drying and freeze/thaw cycles occur.
+In areas not disturbed again, natural recovery would continue to occur as roots and burrowing animals penetrate and break up compacted soils, as organic matter accumulates, and as soil witting/drying and freeze/thaw cycles occur.
 The objective of maintaining long-term site productivity would still be met.
-Section 3.6.6.4 describes that site productivity has not been impaired and that the cumulative effects of the proposed actions would not be substantial and trees and other vegetation are expected to continue growing and developing at appropriate rates.